-A minimum account balance of \$300,000 should be maintained in total across the funds you are invested in and \$10,000 in each fund you are invested in.
+A minimum account balance of \$500,000 should be maintained in total across the Premium Service funds you are invested in and \$10,000 in each Premium Service fund you are invested in.
+We have discretion to allow balances below the \$500,000 threshold (including where lower minimum account balances have been permitted for existing investors).
 We may take into account other balances you have in Fisher Funds products for the purpose of calculating your total balance.
-We may decline any request that would leave less than the minimum balance remaining in your account.
+Where your investment falls below the minimum account balance, we may request that you top up your account to at least the minimum account balance or transfer to one of our other products.
+In accordance with the Governing Document and otherwise at our discretion, we are entitled to withdraw your remaining funds and pay them to you.